Gabroz4/k-homelab/README.md

 - **Ingress** rules typically allow traffic only from `kube-system` (Traefik) and `monitoring` (Prometheus scrape).
 - **Egress** rules allow DNS to `kube-system`, in-cluster service discovery, and only the external endpoints each app actually needs (e.g. Cloudflare edge IPs for tunnels, package mirrors, indexer APIs, etc.).

-Namespaces covered: `adguard`, `authentik`, `cloudflared`, `immich`, `jellyfin`, `minio`, `monitoring`, `music`, `nextcloud`.
+Namespaces covered: `adguard`, `authentik`, `backup`, `cloudflared`, `external-secrets`, `immich`, `jellyfin`, `minio`, `monitoring`, `music`, `nextcloud`, `pankha`.

+### Pod Security Admission

+Per-namespace PSA labels enforce the `baseline` profile (with `restricted` as a warning) on namespaces with no privileged workloads, and `privileged` on namespaces that genuinely need hostPath / host-namespace access (media stacks, monitoring, backups).
+New stateless workloads ship a `restricted`-compatible securityContext regardless of namespace.

 ### Secrets

-All sensitive values (database passwords, OAuth client secrets, tunnel tokens, S3 keys, restic encryption key, etc.) live in **Bitwarden Secrets Manager** (cloud).
+All sensitive values (database passwords, OAuth client secrets, tunnel tokens, S3 keys, restic encryption keys, etc.) live in **Bitwarden Secrets Manager** (cloud).
 [External Secrets Operator](https://external-secrets.io) + a `bitwarden-sdk-server` sidecar sync values into Kubernetes Secrets via `ExternalSecret` resources.
 BW keys follow the convention `<namespace>/<secret-name>/<field>`.
 The only K8s Secret applied out-of-band is the BWS access token ESO itself uses to talk to Bitwarden.

+### TLS certificates

+**cert-manager** issues a wildcard `*.local.gabro.ovh` Let's Encrypt certificate via the Cloudflare DNS-01 challenge.
+The certificate Secret lives in `kube-system` and is mirrored into every app namespace by **Reflector**, so local Ingresses just reference `wildcard-local-tls`.
+Public services terminate TLS at the Cloudflare edge instead.

 ### Authentik forward-auth (SSO)

 Authentik runs in its own namespace with an outpost reachable at `authentik-server.authentik.svc.cluster.local`.
-A Traefik `Middleware` of kind `forwardAuth` is defined in:

-- `authentik` namespace (the canonical one)
-- `jellyfin` namespace (protects Jellyfin)
-- `music` namespace (protects Navidrome)

-Public services that need SSO simply reference the namespace-local middleware in their `IngressRoute` annotations, so the auth check happens before requests hit the app.
+A Traefik `Middleware` of kind `forwardAuth` is defined in the `authentik` namespace (canonical) and mirrored into the `jellyfin` and `music` namespaces to protect Jellyfin and Navidrome.
+Protected services reference the namespace-local middleware in their `IngressRoute` annotations, so the auth check happens before requests hit the app.

 ---